IS ANTHROPOSOPHY A RELIGION?

 “[W]e had to create our curricula and educational goals on the basis of a true understanding of the human being, which can only grow out of the fertile ground of anthroposophy.
 Then we would have a universally human school, not a school based on a particular philosophy or denomination....”

 It is impossible to know whether Steiner believed his own statements, but we can usually understand the meaning of his statements.
 In this case, his position was that Anthroposophy is not a philosophy or denomination.
 It is “spiritual science.”
 It is objective truth.
 It represents “true understanding.”
 Thus, Steiner could argue that a Waldorf is “not a school based on a particular philosophy or denomination,” because he had waved his wand (metaphorically speaking) and defined Anthroposophy as being neither of these things.
 But calling a religion something other than "religion" does not, in reality, change the nature of the religion.
 A religion by any other name is still a religion.

-Steiner himself sometimes undercut his claim that Anthroposophical dogma is not taught at Waldorf schools.
-For example, speaking to Waldorf teachers, he said:
+Steiner himself sometimes undercut his claim that Anthroposophical dogma is not taught in Waldorf schools.
+For example, speaking to Waldorf teachers, he said this:

 “For the seventh, eighth, and ninth grade independent religious instruction we could move into a freer form and give a theoretical explanation about such things as life before birth and after death.
 We could give them examples.
 We could show them how to look at the major cultural connections and about the mission of the human being on Earth.
 You need only look at Goethe and Jean Paul [i.e., Johann Paul Friedrich Richter, a German author] to see it.
 You can show everywhere that their capacities come from a life before birth.”